Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Unified non-metric Tensor-Einstein Supergravity theories in

 As is evident from the Tables \ref{unifiedTESGT} and \ref{unifiedMESGT} in the decomposition of the irreducible representation of the global symmetry group with respect to its maximal compact subgroup there is a unique singlet which is to be identified with the "bare gravitensor".
 Furthermore all the bosonic fields in tensor Einstein supergravity theories are singlets of the $R$-symmetry group $USp(2)$.

-Since one can gauge a subgroup of the global symmetry group of the unified MESGTs in $d=5$ the corresponding six dimensional tensor-Einstein supergravity theories must admit interactions among tensor fields that reduce to the non-Abelian gauge interactions in five dimensions.
+One can gauge certain subgroup of the global symmetry groups of the unified MESGTs in $d=5$.
+This naturally leads to the question whether the corresponding six dimensional tensor-Einstein supergravity theories admit interactions among tensor fields that reduce to the non-Abelian gauge interactions in five dimensions.
 It is generally believed that the interacting superconformal $(2,0)$ theories do not admit a Lagrangian formulation since they decribe multiple M-5 branes that are strongly coupled with no free parameter for formulating a perturbative Lagrangian theory.
 Nonetheless a novel method of introducing such non-Abelian couplings in certain $(1,0)$ superconformal field theories in $d=6$ was developed by Samtleben and collaborators \cite{Samtleben:2011fj,Samtleben:2012fb,Samtleben:2012mi}.
-It is an open problem whether some of these theories can be coupled to non-metric $(1,0)$ graviton supermultiplet to obtain Lagrangian formulation of some of the $(1,0)$ supersymmetric gauged tensor-Einstein supergravity theories.
+It is an open problem whether some of these theories can be coupled to non-metric $(1,0)$ supergravity in $6d$ that upon dimensional reduction reduce to $5d$, $N=2$ Yang-Mills-Einstein supergravity theories.

-\section{Dimensional reduction of non-metric $(4,0)$ and $(1,0)$ tensor Einstein supergravity theories}
+\subsection{Dimensional reduction of non-metric $(4,0)$ and $(1,0)$ tensor Einstein supergravity theories}

 Dimensional reduction of $(4,0)$ supergravity multiplet using vectorial indices was performed by Hull who showed that the resulting field content coincides with that of maximal Poincare supergravity in five dimensions.
 Dimensional reduction of the $(4,0)$ unitary supermultiplet using the twistorial spinor indices was given in \cite{Chiodaroli:2011pp}.
 Twistorial oscillator method yields manifestly unitary supermultiplets which involve only the physical degrees of freedom.
 Hence the resulting supermultiplets involve only the field strengths and not the gauge fields.
 For the doubleton supermultiplet of $OSp(8^*|8)$ of the $(4,0)$ non-metric supergravity in $d=6$ the field strengths correspond to symmetric tensors in the spinor indices $\ha,\hb, ..$ of the Lorentz group $SU^*(4)$.
 Since the spinor representation $S_\ha$ of 6 dimensional Lorentz group $SU^*(4)$ and symmetric tensor representations $ S_{\ha\hb\hd,...}$ remain irreducible under the restriction to the five dimensional Lorentz group $USp(2,2)$, the dimensional reduction to $d=5$ in the twistorial formulation as given in \cite{Chiodaroli:2011pp} is much simpler than in the formulation involving vectorial indices.
 There is a one-to-one correspondence between the field strengths belonging to the doubleton supermutiplet of $OSp(8^*|8)$ and the field strengths of the fields of maximal supergravity in $d=5$.
 In particular non-metric graviton in $6d$ with the field strength $R_{(\ha\hb\hd\hg)}$ reduces to the five dimensional graviton field strength without an extra vector or scalar field\cite{Hull:2000rr,Chiodaroli:2011pp}.
 This is to be contrasted with the $6d$ metric graviton which reduces to a graviton plus a vector and a scalar.
 Similarly the gravitensor field strength $\psi^A_{(\ha\hb\hg)}$ remains irreducible under restriction to $USp(2,2)$ subgroup of $SU^*(4)$ and becomes the field strength of a gravitino in $5d$: